-In 2020, TCG supported NIH in migrating the NITRC website and neuroscience research tool to the cloud.
-NITRC is the central hub for neuroimaging scientists to collaborate and share resources, but as a legacy site it required the improved bandwidth, download speeds for researchers, and overall performance that would come with a switch to the cloud.
+NITRC is the central hub for neuroimaging scientists to collaborate and share resources, but as a legacy site, it required the improved bandwidth, download speeds for researchers, and overall performance that would come with a switch to the cloud.
 In addition, NITRC required updates to its operating systems and programming languages which would be unsupported in the near future.
-Leveraging DevOps practices and Ansible allowed TCG and NIH to address the complex migration and updates concurrently, leading to a cost effective and efficient modernization of a legacy system.
+Leveraging DevOps practices and Ansible allowed the NITRC team to address the complex migration and updates concurrently, leading to a cost-effective and efficient modernization of a legacy system.

-NIH developed the NITRC website with TCG’s support in 2007.
+Under contract with NIH, TCG developed the NITRC suite of services initially in 2007.
 In 2020, the server was using an operating system and programming languages—Centos 6 with PHP 5.4 and Python 2—that would be completely unsupported by the end of the year, at which point lack of vendor patches would make NITRC vulnerable to security threats, data loss, and compliance issues.

 - An 8 month period to complete updates and migration of the legacy website, which had 12 terabytes of data and 261,423 users,

 - The need to address software/package and language dependencies, as upgrading a language or a certain piece of software could in turn trigger an upgrade requirement for other tools as well.